Broke-Developers/File-Type-Based-Structure/README.md

 <img src="https://github.com/user-attachments/assets/126d7e9b-3e11-4486-86aa-912027d306e8" width="20px" height="20px"/>
 The main folder contains the application's main files.

+> [!IMPORTANT]
+> There is no need to import from "vue", "vue-router", "pinia" and "vee-validate".
+All the methods and exported functionalities from these packages are auto-imported.

 ### assets
 <img src="https://github.com/user-attachments/assets/4ddc495d-fb72-486f-b16d-befb26043637" width="20px" height="20px"/>
 Static assets (also called resources) like images, icons (SVG), fonts, and other media files are stored in the assets folder.
 If you have any static files, feel free to put them in here.